illinois-ceesd/mirgecom/doc/development/pullrequests.rst

    condition and then pushed to a repo/branch.
 Indicate the location of the working drivers in the PRODUCTION_DRIVERS env var customization in ``.ci-support/production-testing-env.sh``.

+4. Update the PR to reflect the change in production environment (if any)

+   Push the customized production ``.ci-support/production-testing-env.sh`` settings to the PR development branch.
+Upon push, mirgecom CI will try the production tests again, now with the customized environment.

 If the PR development requires production environment customization in order to pass production tests, then care and coordination will be required to get these